Panoan languages: Homonyms

 Much of the confusion surrounding Panoan languages is the number of homonyms among different languages.
 The principal ambiguous names are as follows:

 Neighboring languages of other families may also share the names of Panoan language.
 The table below ignores other homonyms further afield:

-Varieties
+Loukotka (1968)

 Below is a full list of Panoan language varieties listed by Loukotka (1968), including names of unattested varieties.